-IASB released amendments to IFRS 9, IAS 39 and IFRS 7 in September 2019.
-The amendments provide companies with temporary reliefs to certain requirements related to hedge accounting in the period of uncertainty before the replacement of an existing interest rate benchmark with an alternative nearly risk-free interest rate (an RFR).
-The effective date of the amendments is for annual periods beginning on or after 1 January 2020, with early application permitted.
-The bank as chosen to early adopt the changes.
-This choice means that the bank's hedging relationships continues unaffected by the IBOR reform.
+The changes in phase 2 only apply if you have financial instruments or hedging relationships that include a reference rate that will change as a result of the reform.
+The changes apply for accounting periods beginning on or after 1 January 2021.
+Early adoption is permitted.

+SpareBank 1 SMN chose to early adopt the changes in phase 1 in the 2019 accounts.
+This choice means that the Bank's hedging relationships continues unaffected by the IBOR reform.
 The IBOR reform is an ongoing process where interest rate benchmark rates used in receivables, loans and derivates are replaced by new interest rates.
 Additional qualitative and quantitative information about the hedges have been included in note 29 Hedge accounting.